No-prior Bayes reIMagined: probabilistic approximations of inferential models: Introduction

 {\em Inferential models} (IMs) \citep[e.g.,][]{imbasics, imbook, imreview} are an alternative to the aforementioned probabilistic approaches, whose output is a data-dependent possibility measure that offers provably reliable uncertainty quantification about unknown parameters.
 Further details about possibility measures and a specific IM construction are given in Section~\ref{S:background}.
 Importantly, my proposed shift from probabilistic to possibilistic uncertainty quantification facilitates strong reliability and, among other things, this strong reliability implies the usual frequentist error rate control without giving up on fully conditional Bayesian-like reasoning.

 Despite the benefits of possibilistic IMs compared to probabilistic no-prior Bayes solutions, I'm under no delusion that statisticians will abandon probabilism in favor of possibilism in the near future.
 But that doesn't mean IMs have to wait for the distant future to make a contribution.
-The ``reIMagined'' approach I'm proposing here starts with the provably reliable, likleihood-based possibilistic IM and then reads off and returns an {\em inner probabilistic approximation} as a novel no-prior Bayes solution.
-As I'll demonstrate below, the proposed inner probabilistic approximation inherits some---but necessarily not all---of the original possibilistic IM's strong reliability properties: in particular, the corresponding highest posterior density credible sets for the full parameter are confidence sets.
+The ``reIMagined'' approach I'm proposing here starts with the provably reliable, likelihood-based possibilistic IM and then reads off and returns an {\em inner probabilistic approximation} as a novel no-prior Bayes solution.
+As I'll demonstrate below, the proposed inner probabilistic approximation inherits some---but necessarily not all---of the original possibilistic IM's strong reliability properties.
 The motivation for this new approach is that there's only so much that can be achieved by constructing default priors and checking if the corresponding posterior distributions are reliable.
 My suggestion here is to prioritize the reliability properties and directly construct a data-dependent probability that has those desired properties.

 The remainder of the paper is organized as follows.
 Some background on possibility theory and IMs is presented in Section~\ref{S:background}.
 A characterization of the IM's credal set is presented in Section~\ref{S:inner}, which is then used to define the corresponding inner probabilistic approximation.
 Various properties of the proposed inner probabilistic approximation are developed in Section~\ref{S:properties}, including an agreement with the familiar no-prior Bayes solutions in invariant models and a version of the celebrated Bernstein--von Mises theorem that establishes its asymptotic efficiency.
 A strategy for (approximately) computing the IM's inner probabilistic approximation is presented in Section~\ref{S:computation} and a new, valid, and efficient solution to the technically challenging and practically relevant Behrens--Fisher problem is presented in Section~\ref{S:bf}.
-Some concluding remarks are given in Section~\ref{S:discuss} and the appendices contain some additional technical details and illustrations.
+Some concluding remarks are given in Section~\ref{S:discuss} and the supplementary material contains some further technical details and illustrations.